 On 10th June 2018 Italy’s new government closed its ports to NGO rescue ships operating in the Mediterranean Sea.
 Since then, rescue ships have been detained in Malta and not allowed to continue their life saving work.

-By 26 August 2018 there were no NGO ships operating in the Mediterranean and by September one in every five people that tried to cross the Mediterranean either drowned or disappeared, with on average eight people dying per day.
-This is a massive surge in death rates from the one in 18 that went missing at the start of 2018, or the one in 50 during 2015 at the height of the refugee crisis.
+By September 2018 one in every five people that tried to cross the Mediterranean either drowned or disappeared, with on average eight people dying per day.
+This is a massive surge in death rates from the one in 50 during 2015 at the height of the refugee crisis.

 Supplying evidence in the case, Charles Heller, co-founder of the Forensic Oceanography project, stated: “we have analysed sixteen different episodes in which Italy, with the support of the EU, has coordinated and directed the Libyan Coast Guard to intercept and return migrants to Libya, despite the well-documented human rights violations they can expect to face there.
 The evidence we have gathered demonstrates the shocking extent to which Europe has been outsourcing its human rights violations”.